 Electronic devices and their associated packaging must work in harmony to find the balance between product ruggedness and package suitability.
-Whether your product is small and compact, or a large data storage system, proper testing is an essential element to reduce transportation damage and improve product reliability.
+Whether your product is small and compact, or a large data storage system, proper testing is an essential element to reduce shipping damage and improve product reliability.

 The packaging for such devices and products will focus on the protective and utility functions to deal with the shock & vibration, temperature & humidity extremes, condensation, electrostatic discharge, and similar hazards of the distribution environment.
 Testing for such packages follows the functions as described below.

 |Package Functions||Hazards & Sources||Typical Test Procedures||Typical Specs||WESTPAK Capabilities|

 |Impact/shock protection||Shock related damage from manual or mechanical handling during storage and transportation||